absolunet/docs-node-ioc/src/docs/01_getting-started/01_installation/en.md

 ### Configuration files

-Node IoC make it very easy to manage packages and framework behavior through configuration files.
+Node IoC makes it very easy to manage packages and framework behavior through configuration files.
 Those files are located under the `config` folder.
 The configuration system supports `.yaml`, `yml`, `.js` and `.json` files.
 By default, `.yaml` files are being used, mostly for readability.
-If you are using `.js` files, make sure that you are using common.js syntax (`module.exports = {}`) instead of EcmaScript modules (`export default {}`), since those files are never compiled.
+If you are using `.js` files, make sure you are using common.js syntax (`module.exports = {}`) instead of EcmaScript modules (`export default {}`), since those files are never compiled.

 However, here are the key points:

- - A configuration can contain any type of JSON-compatible value: null, string, number, boolean, object or array
+ - A configuration can contain any type of JSON-compatible value: null, string, number, boolean, object, or array
  - Dotted string notation is used to access configuration; the config keys must not contain dots
  - The configuration namespaces are the file names (eg: `foo.bar` references to the `bar` first-level key inside `foo.yaml` file)
  - To reference the application root path, the value must start by `@/` (eg: `@/storage/logs/ioc.log`)
- - To reference the home directory path the value myst start by `~/` (eg: `~/.ssh/id_rsa.pub`)
+ - To reference the home directory path the value must start by `~/` (eg: `~/.ssh/id_rsa.pub`)
  - To reference an environment variable, the value must contain double mustaches (eg: `{{SOME_VARIABLE}}`)
  - To reference an environment variable with a fallback value, you must use a pipe to separate the variable from the default value (eg: `{{SOME_VARIABLE|default value}}`)
  - An environment variable can be used inside a value (eg: `foo_{{SOME_VARIABLE}}_bar`, `{{SOME_VARIABLE|table_name}}.column_name`)